g105b/h4b/data/content/Browns.md

 This tiny butterfly is one of the few that never open their wings once settled.
 Nevertheless it conveys its own degree of charm and is lovely to see a few of them flitting around the garden.
 In heathland and open countryside where short grass prevails this is one of our commonest species.

-CURRENT STATUS: There is a small colony somewhere in our locality; occasional strays were seen in the early years but a  massive gap of no sightings between 2002-10 when none were seen.
+CURRENT STATUS: there is a small colony somewhere in our locality; occasional strays were seen in the early years but a  massive gap of no sightings between 2002-10 when none were seen.
 Since 2011 singletons recorded some years.
 2020 showed indications of a possible comeback....

-LARVAL FOODPLANT: Fine grasses, such as fescues.
+LARVAL FOODPLANT: fine grasses, such as fescues.

-FAVOURED NECTAR PLANTS: Ox-eye daisy; marjoram.
+FAVOURED NECTAR PLANTS: ox-eye daisy; marjoram.

 WHEN SEEN: June to early July; August and September.

-SPECIALIST REQUIREMENTS: It is incredibly difficult to get it established in gardens, even large purposely designed ones like ours.
+SPECIALIST REQUIREMENTS: it is incredibly difficult to get it established in gardens, even large purposely designed ones like ours.
 Nevertheless we persevere, and things are looking up for this species.